IngenieriaUP/actino-data-collector/README.md

 $ cd dronekit-tests
 ```

-2. To communicate between LiDAR and RPi run the following command:
+2. To communicate between LiDAR and RPi run the following command (usb must be mounted in "/media/usb/"):

 ```sh
 $ python3 send2velodyne.py --connect <path_to_pixhawk2> --lidar_port <LiDAR_IP> --filename <filename>
 ```

-3. To save LiDAR Sensor data as .pcap follow instructions in README.md from the Velodyne_pcap folder (external repository).
+3. **To save LiDAR Sensor data as .pcap** follow instructions in README.md from the Velodyne_pcap folder (external repository).

 # Test Dronekit Connection in RPi

-### Conect via terminal to the Raspberry
+1. Conect via terminal to the Raspberry

 ```sh
 $ ssh pi@<RPi_IP>
 ```

-#### To check the Raspberry Pi's IP run:
+2. To check the Raspberry Pi's IP run:

 ```sh
 $ hostname -I
 ```

-#### cd into the repository
+3. cd into the repository

 ```sh
 $ cd dronekit-tests
 ```

-#### (Optional)  Install Python 3.6 in the Raspberry Pi and create a virtual environment in the folder
+4. **(Optional)**  Install Python 3.6 in the Raspberry Pi and create a virtual environment in the folder

 Follow this: https://installvirtual.com/install-python-3-on-raspberry-pi-raspbian/